How To: Transfer Colleges

 Why Do You Want to Transfer Schools?

-Transferring colleges is not uncommon - more than 400 of Saint Louis University's incoming class were transfer students in 2012 - but make sure you're moving for the right reasons.
+Transferring colleges is not uncommon, but make sure you're moving for the right reasons.
 Think carefully about your motivation and base your decision to transfer to a new college or university on academics and your future career goals.

 Get a College Admission Guide

-Did you know there are college admissions counselors specifically designated for transfer students?
-They act as advisers through the transfer process and can answer any questions you may have about the college or university you're hoping to attend.
+There are college admissions counselors specifically designated for transfer students who act as advisers through the transfer process and can answer your questions about the school you're hoping to attend.
 Find out what you should be asking your admission counselor.

 Schedule a Campus Tour